mgritter/tracery2eth/README.md

 After running scons, the resulting .js and .json files will be in the build directory.

+### Limitations

+Ethereum doesn't support contracts larger than 24000 bytes.
+See https://github.com/ethereum/EIPs/issues/170  It is easy to create a tracery file that is too large to be compiled into a working contract, and no warning is given.

+Tracery modifiers are not currently supported.

+Compilation does not fail on syntax errors.

+I'm unsure whether it's possible, in Tracery, to use # or [ or ] in a literal.
+My current parser does not support this.

+## Example credits

+src/animals.tracery and src/pets.tracery are taken from Kate Compton's tracery tutorial and github page.

+src/bot_teleport.tracery is a slightly edited version of http://cheapbotsdonequick.com/source/bot_teleport

 ## Frequent Objections

 #### This isn't the sort of thing the blockchain is meant for!